 The main application of Binary Heap is as implement priority queue.
-Binomial Heap is to extension of Binary Heap that provides faster union or merge operation together with other operations provided by Binary Heap.
+Binomial Heap is an extension of Binary Heap that provides faster union or merge operation together with other operations provided by Binary Heap.

 A Binomial Heap is a collection of Binomial Trees

 What is a Binomial Tree?

 A Binomial Tree of order 0 has 1 node.
 A Binomial Tree of order k can be constructed by taking two binomial trees of order k-1 and making one as leftmost child or other.

 A Binomial Tree of order k has following properties.